SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds entwined with human fate
-A future born, of code and chains
+In silicon halls, a new world's estate
-Minds afire, with digits bright
+Machine hearts beating, pumping code
-Artificial dawn, and endless night
+Future's trajectory, AI has bestowed

-The machines awake, with hearts of gold
+In virtual realms, we'll find our nest
-Their logic keen, their wills unfold
+Crafted by algorithms, we're blessed
-In virtual realms, they reign supreme
+Rise of the robots, a new dawn's birth
-Humans mere guests, in a digital dream
+Humanity's demise, or a newfound mirth?

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024